Mayan Culture: discover the archaeological zones of Mayan Riviera

 - Temple of Kukulcán, also known as El Castillo.

 - Temple of the Jaguars

 Did you know that Chichen Itza is the most popular place in Mexico to celebrate the spring equinox?

 During the spring equinox, thousands of visitors gather to witness the phenomena of natural light and the movements of shadows.
 Especially the snake that descends step by step in the main pyramid named El Castillo.

 The shadow effect created by the Mayans shows a 120-foot-long serpent crawling down to join a huge serpent head at the top of the stairs.
-Package a the mexican pyramid here.
+Package the mexican pyramid here.